i2metaverse/i2m/docs/index.md

 **Vision:**

-The IIM ACM Chapter aspires to be a leading force in shaping the future of the metaverse by spearheading workshops, symposiums, and collaborative research initiatives that drive the integration of AI and immersive technologies.
+The I2M ACM Chapter aspires to be a leading force in shaping the future of the metaverse by spearheading workshops, symposiums, and collaborative research initiatives that drive the integration of AI and immersive technologies.

 ## Membership

-Membership in the IIM ACM Chapter is open to individuals who share an interest in the intersection of artificial intelligence and immersive technologies.
+Membership in the I2M ACM Chapter is open to individuals who share an interest in the intersection of artificial intelligence and immersive technologies.
 Members are encouraged to actively participate in the community by:

 * **Contributing to knowledge sharing:** Share insights, research findings, and resources related to intelligent immersion technologies.
 * **Participating in events:** Attend workshops, technical sessions, and conferences to stay updated on the latest trends and advancements.